Robert Fornaro

-Robert L. Fornaro (also known as Bob Fornaro, born 1952 or 1953) was the CEO of Spirit Airlines.
-He was the chairman, president and chief executive officer of AirTran Holdings Inc. and its subsidiary, AirTran Airways, in Orlando, Florida, until AirTran was acquired by Southwest Airlines in May 2011, when he became a full-time consultant on the acquisition, sitting on the integration board.
+Robert L. Fornaro (also known as Bob Fornaro, born 1952 or 1953) is an American airline executive.
+He most recently served as the CEO of Spirit Airlines.
+He also served as the chairman, president and chief executive officer of AirTran Holdings Inc. and its subsidiary, AirTran Airways, in Orlando, Florida, until AirTran was acquired by Southwest Airlines in May 2011, when he became a full-time consultant on the acquisition, sitting on the integration board.

 Career

 After he left Harvard University, Fornaro worked for Trans World Airlines in scheduling and planning.
 He was senior vice president for marketing and planning at Braniff, Inc, vice president for research at Jesup & Lamont Securities, Inc. and director of future schedule planning for Trans World Airlines.
 He was then senior vice president for marketing planning at Northwest Airlines from 1988 to 1992, where he managed international alliances and regional airline partner relationships.

 From 1992 to 1997, Fornaro was senior vice president for planning at US Airways where he directed the company's route planning, pricing and revenue management and overall corporate strategy.
 Before joining AirTran Airways, he operated an aviation consulting practice.

 Fornaro joined AirTran Airways in March 1999 as president and chief financial officer.
 He was named chief operating officer and elected to the board of directors in March 2001.
 He became chief executive officer on 1 November 2007, taking over from Joe Leonard.

 When AirTran was acquired by Southwest Airlines in 2011, Fornaro received a payment of $2.9 million.
 Fornaro acted as a consultant for the integration of the airlines.

 In May 2014, Fornaro was elected to the board of directors of Spirit Airlines.

 On 5 January 2016, Fornaro was appointed CEO of Spirit Airlines, replacing Ben Baldanza.
 In December 2017, it was announced that he would step down as CEO in January 2019 and be replaced by CFO Ted Christie.